kanisterio/kanister/docs/architecture.rst

 Repository Server User Access Password Secret
 ---------------------------------------------
 The Kopia repository client needs an access username and password for authentication to connect to kopia repository server

 Kopia client needs user in the format ``<username>@<hostname>`` .
 The username is same for all the clients which is specified in ``spec.server.UserAccess.username`` of the ``RepositoryServer`` CR.
-The password and hostname is provided in the form of a secret as shown below
+The password and host name is provided in the form of a secret as shown below

 .. code-block:: yaml